bauhouse/export_install_file/README.markdown

-# Export Install File
+# Export Members Install File

-- Version: 1.1
+- Version: 1.2
 - Author: Stephen Bau (stephen@domain7.com)
-- Build Date: 10 Jul 2009
+- Build Date: 2 April 2010
 - Requirements: Symphony 2.0.4, ZIP enabled (--enable-zip)

 This is a modified version of Alistair Kearney's Export Ensemble.
 The intention of this extension is to provide